top of page

 What is Medicaid?

 Medicaid is a government-funded healthcare program for low-income people, primarily children.
 In 2015, minor children received just under half of all Medicaid dollars.
-It also benefits senior citizens, people with disabilities, pregnant women, and child care providers.
+It also benefits senior citizens, people with disabilities, pregnant women, and childcare providers.

 Medicaid is a state-run, voluntary program that is funded with both state and federal tax dollars.
 States can but do not have to, provide Medicaid benefits to residents because it is a voluntary program.
 If a state decides to participate, it must follow certain guidelines in order to receive federal funding.